reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 #### Prerequisites

 1. A working version of Rails 4.1.
-To determine if you've got a working version of Rails 4.1, type `rails -v` into your command prompt, or as a mentor.
+To determine if you've got a working version of Rails 4.1, type `rails -v` into your command prompt, or ask a mentor.
 2. Sublime Text 2.
-If you prefer another text editor like vim, emacs or TextMate that's fine too but these instructions will specifically mention Sublime.
+If you prefer another text editor like vim, emacs or TextMate that's fine too but, these instructions will specifically mention Sublime.

 #### Next steps

 Open two command prompts.

+To do this on Windows: Open the Command Prompt window by clicking the Start button, clicking All Programs, clicking Accessories, and then clicking Command Prompt.

+To do this on Mac: Open Finder in the Dock.
+Select applications.
+Then choose utilities.
+Double click on Terminal.

-One of these you'll use to run your local Rails server and the other you'll use for entering all other commands.
-Whenever you need to start or restart the rails server use one of these prompts, for all other command line work you can use the other.
+You'll use one of the command prompts to run your local Rails server and the other for entering all other commands.

+Whenever you need to start or restart the rails server use the first command prompt and for all other command line work you can use the second command prompt.

 ## Setting up our Rails app

 `rails new quick_blog -T`

-Entering this command into your command prompt will cause Rails to generate a new application and begin to install dependencies for your application.
+Entering this command into your command prompt will cause Rails to generate a new application called quick_blog and begin to install dependencies for your application.
 This process may take a few minutes, so you should let it continue.
 Once it has finished type:

 `cd quick_blog`

-To change into the folder where your application is stored.
+Entering this command will change you into the folder where your application is stored.
 If you look at the contents of this folder you'll see:

 ![The default Rails application structure](/images/guides/default_rails_structure.png)